Timi-G/amazon-Product-Listing/README.md

 ## Any assumptions or design decisions
 - The code was written with Python 3.12 and should run successfully on any Python 3.1x version.
 - The Django website was developed with Django 5.1.2.
 - It is assumed that this Django project will be run in a Windows environment.
-However, for Linux, most of the steps are similar, except changes to some commands like the use of `sudo`.
+However, for Linux, most of the steps are similar, except changes to some commands like the use of `sudo` and installation of redis-server.
   - The celery documentation contains helpful instructions to run celery on Linux environments.
-- A large number of products do not have readily available sku; scraping for this info was jettisoned.
+- A large number of products do not have readily available sku; hence scraping for this info was jettisoned.

 ### Admin panel
 You can use the credentials below to create an easy-to-remember superuser.